-However, it’s important to bear in mind that the 26 countries in the Schengen area (including France, Spain and Germany) essentially count as one country.
+However, it’s important to bear in mind that the 26 countries in the Schengen area (including France, Spain and Germany) all fall under the same rules and should be thought of as one trip, essentially counting as a visit to one country.
 If you visit Spain for 14 days and then go to France for 14 days a couple of months later, the number of days is added together.
 That means your total will be 28 days in the Schengen area, rather than 14 in each country.

 If you’re planning to stay for longer than 90 days, or if you’re travelling for business or study, then you may require a visa.
-Check the Foreign Office Travel Advice page for more details on the Brexit passport rules for each country.
+Check the Foreign Office Travel Advice page for more details on the passport rules for each country for British travellers.

 Have COVID-19 rules changed travel to the EU after Brexit?

-Most EU countries do not currently allow travellers to enter from outside of the EU.
-Since 1 January 2021, UK citizens count as travellers from outside the EU and COVID-19 travel restrictions may apply.
+COVID-19-related travel rules and restrictions vary per country, but most EU countries do not currently allow travellers to enter from outside the EU.
+Since 1 January 2021, UK citizens have counted as travellers from outside the EU and COVID-19 travel restrictions may apply.
 EU countries can choose to keep allowing travel from the UK, and some EU countries already allow travel from the UK for urgent reasons, such as family emergencies or taking up new work.
-Rules can change quickly – to keep up with the latest travel restrictions to EU countries check out our map here and check the Foreign Office travel advice page.
+Rules can change quickly – to keep up with the latest travel restrictions to EU countries, check out our map here, and check the FCDO travel advice page.

 Are there changes to travelling to the US after Brexit?

-The new Brexit passport rules don’t affect travelling to the United States after 1 January.
-Usually, UK citizens can travel to the US without a visa as part of the Visa Waiver Program (you still need to fill out an ESTA form), and under normal circumstances that will stay the same in 2021.
+The new Brexit passport rules don’t affect travelling to the United States.
+Usually, UK citizens can travel to the US without a visa as part of the Visa Waiver Program (you still need to fill out an ESTA form).

 However, COVID-19 has made things more complicated.
-While you can still fill out an ESTA online for future travel, there are travel restrictions in place from the UK to the US.
+While you can still fill out an ESTA online for future travel, there are travel restrictions in place from the UK to the US, including a ban on non-essential travel, proof of a negative COVID test and self-isolation on arrival.
 To keep up to date with the latest travel restrictions in the US and elsewhere, check out our handy map showing where’s open.

 How long can I holiday in Spain under the new Brexit passport rules?